-- Too much information - patients might attend their dentist with a preconception of how they will be treated.
-This might be because they have based their expectations on pre-lockdown systems remaining in place or the experiences of friends or relatives whose situation may have been different.
+- Too much information - patients might attend the practice with a preconception of how they will be treated.
+This might be because they've based their expectations on previous experiences that aren't relevant or accurate anymore, or on the experiences of friends or relatives whose situation may have been different.

-- Time pressures - it can be challenging to manage appointment times with all the new precautions that are required to be in place for the safe running of a dental practice.
-Spending sufficient time talking to a patient to check they fully understand the issues involved in their care, the potential complications of their treatment, or alternative treatment options is still a vitally important step, so do ensure time is additionally made for this.
+- Time pressures - it can be challenging to manage appointment times with all the precautions required for the safe running of a dental practice.
+Spending enough time talking to a patient to check they fully understand the issues involved in their care, the potential complications of their treatment or alternative treatment options is still a vitally important step.
+Always try to ensure there is sufficient time for this.

-- Anxiety - if a patient is anxious when they see a dentist, this can compound the factors above and make misunderstandings more likely.
+- Anxiety - if a patient is anxious when they come to the practice, this can compound the factors above and make misunderstandings more likely.

-There are a number of ways expectations can be managed by the dental team to maximise patient satisfaction while also minimising the risk of a complaint arising.
+There are several ways the dental team can help patients manage their expectations and maximise their satisfaction, while also minimising the risk of a complaint.

-Clear and consistent information from all members of the practice team, on your website, on answering machines and posters in waiting rooms can help patients know what to expect.
+Clear and consistent information from all members of the practice team, on your website, social media channels, answering machines and posters in waiting rooms, can help patients know what to expect.

-This is particularly useful in ensuring that patients know how long appointments should last, the procedures when arriving at the dental practice, opening times, treatment fees etc.
+This is particularly useful in letting patients know how long appointments should last, the procedures when arriving at the dental practice, opening times, treatment fees and so on.

 Communicate in a way the patient can understand

-Utilising remote consulting, providing patient information leaflets or information about extra resources for the patient to read at home may all be helpful additions to the information you provide the patient in surgery
+Providing patient information leaflets or information about extra resources for the patient to read at home may all be helpful additions to the information you provide in surgery.

 Check the patient's understanding and let them ask questions

 There are many reasons why a patient might have difficulty absorbing what you say.
-You can check they have understood by asking them to repeat what you've said.
+Check that the patient has truly understood all of the information you have given.

 Show empathy and understanding